Mintz Memoir Recounts Friendship with John Lennon & Yoko Ono

 That was some tightrope to walk.

-Lennon and Mintz had become close friends and confidants through countless phone calls and visits, sharing views on everything from music to politics to art to celebrity.
+Lennon and Mintz had become close friends and confidants through countless phone calls and visits, sharing views on everything from music to politics to art to celebrity to religion.

 If The Beatles came up in the conversation, Lennon could at one moment diss them and defend them the next.
 Though an early Bob Dylan fan, John didn’t buy into Dylan’s conversion to Christianity in late 1978 (he would return to Judaism a few years later).